Adamslab/OpenSlider/Bill Of Materials/Readme.md

 # Materials List

+## Printing

+PETG or ABS is reccomended.
+The tensioning mechanisms and motor mount can warp over time if printed with PLA.

 ## Nuts/Bolts:

-An exact list of the nuts/bolts required is coming in the future.
+An exact list of required fasteners is coming in the future.

-* 4x M5x30mm Bolts
+* 5x M5x30mm Bolts
+* 3x M3x30mm Bolts
+* 1x M3x15mm Bolt
-* 4x M5 Nuts
+* 5x M5 Nuts
 * 4x M3 T-Nuts
-* M3 bolts + nuts
+* Assorted M3 bolts + nuts

 https://s.click.aliexpress.com/e/_sIpZ55

-You also need at least 3 M3x30 bolts to assemble the x-carriage

 ## Frame:

 The X-Axis runs along a V-Sot 2040 aluminum extrusion.

-The longer the extrusion, the more travel distance.
+The longer the extrusion, the more travel distance you will have.

-The sliderassembly takes approximatly 120mm off of the X-Axis.
+The slider assembly takes approximatly 120mm off of the travel distance.

-So a 500mm extrusion will give you approximately 380mm of travel. https://s.click.aliexpress.com/e/_sMJLWJ
+So a 500mm extrusion will give you approximately 380mm of travel.

-The Y and Z axis use printed components and M3 fasteners.
+https://s.click.aliexpress.com/e/_sMJLWJ

 ## Roller Carriage Wheels

-Wheels will depend on your type of extrusion.
+3x V-Slot or T-Slot roller wheels are used for the X-Axis roller carriage.

-For T-Slot 3x Option B or similar roller wheels are used: https://s.click.aliexpress.com/e/_rJTbgF
+For T-Slot rail,  3x Option B or similar roller wheels are used: https://s.click.aliexpress.com/e/_rJTbgF

 ## GT2 Belt
 GT2 6mm belt is used.
-The length of belt you will need for the X-Axis is double the length of the extrusion that you're using for the X-Axis.
+The length of belt you will need for the X-Axis is double the length of the extrusion that you're using for the X-Axis plus 50mm.
 So for a 500mm extrusion, you need 1050mm of belt to have enough.

-The Y-Axis will use a 250mm continuous belt loop.
-The tensioner will allow for 248-258mm belt loops.
+The Y-Axis and Z-Axis use 250mm GT2 belt loops.
+The tensioning system will work with 250mm to 264mm long belt loops.

 https://s.click.aliexpress.com/e/_rQ35Lp